phoenixzqy/WorkReport/README.md

 An Electron based app for user to record daily/weekly work report, generate weekly report by given templates and will be able to automatically submit report to company server.

+## Features

+* Highly Customizable weekly report template
+* Highly Customizable System Alert/Reminder functionality
+* Auto-saving
+* Background mode.
+* Portable json file based database.
+No need to install any DB software
+* Markdown support
+* Cross platform/OS: Linux, MacOS and Windows
+* Open Source

-## How it works
+## Workflow

-1. You just need to keep daily work report with some brief description.
+1. You need to keep this app alive to get Reminders/Alerts work.
 2. You could setup any weekly report template based on your company code.
 Or you can just use the default template.
+3. You just need to keep daily work report with some brief description.
-3. The report page will always generate weekly report based on the template and the corresponding date you choose.
+4. The report page will always generate weekly report based on the template and the corresponding date you choose.

 ## Dependencies